technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 Duration: 40 minutes

-In this exercise, we will implement visualizations to help Contoso Retail gain insights into historical sales order and payments data.
+In this exercise, we will implement visualizations to help Contoso Retail gain insight into historical sales orders and payment data.

 ### Task 1: Retrieve the database connection information for the dedicated SQL pool